-Option Description local Use mode native to the client (default) mac Macintosh: CR only share Line endings are LF with any CR/LF pairs translated to LF-only style before storage or syncing with the depot.
+Option Description local Use mode native to the client (default) unix UNIX-style (and Mac OS X) line endings: LF mac Macintosh pre-OS X: CR only win Windows-style: CR, LF share Line endings are LF with any CR/LF pairs translated to LF-only style before storage or syncing with the depot.
 When you sync your client workspace, line endings are set to LF.
 If you edit the file on a Windows machine, and your editor inserts CRs before each LF, the extra CRs do not appear in the archive file.
-The most common use of the share option is for users of Windows workstations who mount their UNIX home directories as network drives; if you sync files from UNIX, but edit the files on a Windows machine, the share option eliminates problems caused by Windows-based editors that insert carriage returns in text files. unix UNIX-style line endings: LF win Windows-style: CR, LF
+The most common use of the share option is for users of Windows workstations who mount their UNIX home directories as network drives; if you sync files from UNIX, but edit the files on a Windows machine, the share option eliminates problems caused by Windows-based editors that insert carriage returns in text files.